chorobin/aws-trpc-subscriptions/README.md

 });
 ```

 Fields pk and sk are required fields to be the partition key and sort key respectively.
-A expireAt field is used to delete connection and subscriptions which are older than 4 hours
+A expireAt field is used to delete connections and subscriptions which are older than 4 hours

-Then define your web socket api construct
+Then define your websocket api construct

 ```typescript
 const websocket = new WebSocketApi(stack, "WebsocketApi", {